 Most of us have visited the dentist a time or two for a checkup.
 Some enjoy the occasional cleaning, while others avoid the dentist like the plague.
 Chances are, most of today’s dental employees didn’t mind their own appointments growing up – otherwise, why would they consider a career working every day in a dentist’s office?
-If the dental field intrigues you, and you can see yourself entering a dental assistant career someday, read a little bit about a few pieces of tools you’ll handle on a regular basis.
+If the dental field intrigues you, and you can see yourself entering a Dental Assistant career someday, read a little bit about a few pieces of tools you’ll handle on a regular basis.

-Air-water syringe: a device that delivers pressurized streams of water and air for use in dental procedures.
+A device that delivers pressurized streams of water and air for use in dental procedures.

-Dental assistants typically operate this tool, which they use to inject water into a patient’s mouth to clean a precise spot.
+Dental Assistants typically operate this tool, which they use to inject water into a patient’s mouth to clean a precise spot.
 They’ll generally use it after the dentist is finished cleaning teeth or scraping away tartar.
 When kept open for a long period of time, our mouths tend to dry out, and the air-water syringe provides the refreshing relief of moisture we need when the dentist takes a break.

-Saliva ejector: a device (containing a removable tip) that is attached to a vacuum supply to remove saliva from a dental field of operation.
+A device (containing a removable tip) that is attached to a vacuum supply to remove saliva from a dental field of operation.

 Sometimes called a suction hose, dental assistants use this handy device to keep a patient’s mouth dry and clean during a dental checkup or procedure.
 Sometimes extra saliva builds up, which makes it difficult for the dentist to see what they’re doing.
 This tool helps clear their visual path.

-High-Volume Evacuator: a mechanical instrument used to remove fluid or small particles from a dental field of operation.
+A mechanical instrument used to remove fluid or small particles from a dental field of operation.

 A high-volume evacuator basically is a larger, more powerful version of the saliva ejector (or suction hose).
 As the name might suggest, it’s used to vacuum out pieces of dental debris that may be too large for a typical suction hose.
 Most patients won’t experience this instrument during a routine checkup – the evacuator usually is only brought out when dentists need to remove large pieces of a cavity or a tooth.
 Because these particles could become a choking hazard, the evacuator is primarily used for safety purposes.

 How many professions can you think of that allow workers to operate interesting utensils like this?
 Probably not many.
-If you think that a dental assisting career could be right for you, contact First Institute today!
+If you think that a Dental Assisting career could be right for you, contact First Institute today!